-1099s confirm how much a company has paid you in the last tax year as a non-employee (contractor, freelancer, etc.).
+The 1099 tax form is the year-end summary of how much a company has paid a non-employee (i.e. contractor, freelancer, etc.).
 The government requires that organizations send their independent contractors 1099-MISC forms by January 31st, indicating the income paid to each contractor over the prior year.
-If a company has paid you less than $600 over the course of the year, they do not need to send you a 1099, but you still must account for the income.
+If a company has paid you less than $600 over the course of a year, they do not need to send you a 1099 form.
+However, you must still account for the income.